n0shake/clocker/README.md

 - Drag and drop timezones to rearrange
 - Hundreds of time zones are included
 - 24-hour times or AM/PM are both supported
-- Designed to work efficiently with 10 timezones
 - Optimized for Dark mode and Retina Displays

 **Contributing**